azapi | October 2025 | |

 Reference to the document or documents that specify the parameter, preferably including URIs that can be used to retrieve copies of the documents.
 An indication of the relevant sections may also be included but is not required.¶

-URL of Policy Decision Point Access Evaluation API endpoint¶
+Base URL of the Policy Decision Point¶

 mailto:openid-specs-authzen@lists.openid.net¶